Godzilla Raids Again: Plot

 Later, an alert is issued for the Osaka region as Godzilla changes course for Osaka Bay.
 The Japan Self-Defense Forces (JSDF) cut off the lights in the city and lure Godzilla with flares.
 Tsukioka leaves Hidemi at her home for safety and leaves with Kobayashi to meet Yamaji at his cannery.
 Convicts escape from their transport and lead police on a chase that ends with a few convicts crashing into an oil refinery, triggering an explosion, while other convicts escape into Osaka.
 The explosion lures Godzilla back to Osaka, forcing the JSDF to attack it.
 Attracted by the flares, Anguirus emerges and engages Godzilla.
-They move their battle throughout the city, destroying Yamaji’s cannery and killing the convicts in the process.
+The monsters battle throughout the city, destroying Yamaji’s cannery and killing the convicts in the process.
 Godzilla kills Anguirus and returns to the sea after burning the body with its atomic breath.

 In the aftermath, Yamaji moves operations to Hokkaido to make full use of the fisheries and cannery, and also sends Kobayashi to guide trawlers.
 During a company dinner, Tsukioka reunites with Tajima, a friend from college, and the war.
 Kobayashi hints to Hidemi that he’s fallen in love with a certain woman.
 The dinner is interrupted by news that a ship was sunk by Godzilla.
 The following morning, Tsukioka helps the JASDF search for Godzilla and tracks its location on Kamiko Island.
 Kobayashi departs to aide Tsukioka but leaves his notebook behind.
-Hidemi peaks at the notebook and discovers a picture of her inside.
+Hidemi peeks at the notebook and discovers a picture of her inside.

 Kobayashi attempts to stop Godzilla from escaping but is struck by Godzilla’s atomic breath and crashes into the mountaintop, killing him.
-The crash creates a small avalanche that engulfs Godzilla, inspiring the JASDF to bury it with a bigger avalanche but lack firepower.
-The JASDF return to base to reload missiles and Tajima reluctantly accepts Tsukioka’s request to take him.
-The JSDF creates a wall of fire to block Godzilla’s escape, while the JASDF triggers avalanches by blasting the mountaintops.
-Godzilla exhales one last atomic breath before being completely buried by the last avalanche triggered by Tsukioka.
-Relieved, Tsukioka lets Kobayashi’s spirit know that they have finally defeated Godzilla.
+The crash creates a small avalanche that engulfs Godzilla, inspiring the JASDF to bury it with a bigger avalanche.
+Because they lack firepower, the JASDF return to base to reload missiles and Tajima reluctantly accepts Tsukioka’s request to take him.
+The JSDF creates a wall of fire on the island with barrels full of combustibles to block Godzilla’s escape, while the JASDF triggers avalanches by blasting the mountaintops.
+Godzilla exhales one last atomic breath before being completely buried by the last avalanche triggered by Tsukioka, the final surviving pilot.
+Relieved, Tsukioka lets Kobayashi's spirit know that they have finally defeated Godzilla.